smeeckaert/blog/post/001-optimizing-with-yellow-lab-tools.md

 chose universal selector because it's a good indicator of bad pratices.

 And as you can see in the linked image, most of them seems to come from Foundation.
-Because, like i thought, the complete Foundation package is compiled in the CSS even if the website use the grid and some typo rules.
+Because, like i thought, the complete Foundation package is compiled in the CSS even if the website only use a small subset of the features like the grid and some typo rules.

 Even when removing a lot of the files, there are still problems emerging from foundation, as you can see there is a lot of duplicated colours :